 On August 20, 2019, we entered into a \$2,583 million senior secured 363-day bridge loan facility, or the Bridge Facility.
 On December 10, 2019, we entered into a new credit agreement, or the Credit Agreement, by and among us, the lenders party thereto, and Credit Suisse AG, Cayman Islands Branch, as administrative agent and collateral agent, and the other parties thereto, as amended, which included \$2,750 million in senior secured credit facilities, or the Credit Facilities, consisting of a \$250 million senior secured revolving credit facility, or the Revolving Credit Facility, and a \$2,500 million senior secured first lien term loan, or the Term Loan, which was used to repay all borrowings under the Bridge Facility.
-On June 15, 2020, we received \$100 million of incremental revolving commitments in order to increase the capacity of the Revolving Credit Facility to \$350 million.
-Promptly following the pricing of this offering, we expect to increase the borrowing capacity of the Revolving Credit Facility from \$350 million to \$550 million.
+On June 15, 2020, we incurred \$100 million of incremental revolving commitments in order to increase the capacity of the Revolving Credit Facility to \$350 million.